 Drink moar water and that electrolyte drink recipe (duh)

 Hot footbaths are quite underrated.
 Don’t add epsom salt; it’s a myth that it will make you feel better.
 These are also helpful for herxheimer reactions in general.
-If you have a herxheimer reaction with a headache, stick your hands in two buckets of cold water while your feet are in the hot footbath.
-It sounds crazy but it helps.

 Strong decaf jasmine green tea with grated fresh ginger helps.